hooded-person/KGinfractions/README.md

 # KG infractions

 Infraction manager for minecraft servers using [CC: tweaked](https://tweaked.cc/).
+Create, track and handle infractions using an interactive GUI.

 ![image](images/GUI_viewDatabase.png)

+Infractions can be created from templates.

-Uses templates in the `.sdoc` format, for more info see https://github.com/ShrekshelleraiserCC/shrekword/.
+Templates use the `.sdoc` format, for more info see https://github.com/ShrekshelleraiserCC/shrekword/.

 ## Demo
 A web demo has been implemented using [copy cat](https://github.com/SquidDev-CC/copy-cat)